vncg/react-admin/docs/Tutorial.md

 But then, how come the newly created post appears in the list just after creation in the screencast above?

-That's because react-admin uses *optimistic rendering*.
+That's because vn-kooch-react-admin uses *optimistic rendering*.
 When a user edits a record and hits the "Save" button, the UI shows a confirmation and displays the updated data *before sending the update query to server*.
 The main benefit is that UI changes are immediate - no need to wait for the server response.
 It's a great comfort for users.

 But there is an additional benefit: it also allows the "Undo" feature.
 Undo is already functional in the admin at that point.
 Try editing a record, then hit the "Undo" link in the black confirmation box before it slides out.
 You'll see that the app does not send the `UPDATE` query to the API, and displays the non-modified data.

 ![Undo Post Editing](./img/tutorial_post_edit_undo.gif)

-Even though updates appear immediately due to Optimistic Rendering, React-admin only sends them to the server after a short delay (about 5 seconds).
-During this delay, the user can undo the action, and react-admin will never send the update.
+Even though updates appear immediately due to Optimistic Rendering, vn-kooch-react-admin only sends them to the server after a short delay (about 5 seconds).
+During this delay, the user can undo the action, and vn-kooch-react-admin will never send the update.

-Optimistic Rendering and Undo require no specific code on the API side - react-admin handles them purely on the client-side.
+Optimistic Rendering and Undo require no specific code on the API side - vn-kooch-react-admin handles them purely on the client-side.
 That means that you'll get them for free with your own API!

 **Note**: When you add the ability to edit an item, you also add the ability to delete it.
 The "Delete" button in the edit view is fully working out of the box - and it is also "Undo"-able .